mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/licensing/index.md

 ## Licensing

-Kommander requires a valid license to continue use beyond adding a single cluster.
+Kommander requires a valid license to continue use beyond adding a second cluster.

 The License table shows currently added licenses with name, status, start date, end date, cluster capacity, and secret name.